Harsh26K/bellabeat_case_study/README.md

   As no paramteres were satisfied, the integrity of the data is questionable and it cannot be used to find proper trends and make solid conclusions around it, But the findings can be used to provide directions to the work.
 ## 3. Process
+  The data processing involved discarding available datasets, creating new ones and cleaning required ones.
   The data was processed using Google Sheets and Rstudio.
-  The steps taken for the processing are listed into new sheet in the same file.
+  The steps taken for the processing each sheet are listed into new sheet in the same file.
 ## 4. Analyze
   The analysis was done using R and the plots for respective findings were plotted for better understanding of the stakeholders.